 One key element of Bloomsbury Institute's annual academic evaluation cycle is the Student Module Evaluation Questionnaires (SMEQs).
 The results from the SMEQs are collated and commented on by Module Leaders in the Module Monitoring Reports (MMRs) and then subsequently, by Course Leaders, in Annual Monitoring and Evaluation Reports (AMERs).

 Individual student voice: additional student surveys

-Besides the SMEQs, Bloomsbury Institute conducts additional student surveys throughout the year.
+Besides the SMEQs, Bloomsbury Institute conducts additional student surveys throughout the year (Initial Course Evaluation for new students and Welcome Back Survey for returning students).